 For $SO(d,2)$, $A=SO(1,1)\times SO(1,1)$, which is of {\it split-rank} 2.
 We shall adopt a ``gauge choice" by identifying $A$ with a Lorentz boost (with its generator denoted by $L=L_{tz}={\cal L}_{0,d-1}$) and dilatation (with generator denoted $D={\cal L}_{-2,-1}$), which are parameterized by $y$ and $\zeta$ respectively.
 In general, there are many equivalent choices for a MASG, all with different ``orderings" of root vectors~\footnote{Different ordering of root vectors for the same choice of Cartan subalgebra naturally leads to a different set of nilpotents that appear in Eq. (\ref{eq:Iwasawa}).
+These different choices are related by a discrete set of rotations that form the group of Weyl transformations (see for example Table 1 and also Sec.
+2.3 of \cite{kravchuk2018light}).
 This will be a key point in what follows.
-Also see App. \ref{app:Iwasawa}.} for the Iwasawa decomposition.
+(Also see App. \ref{app:Iwasawa}.)} for the Iwasawa decomposition.
 This freedom leads in general to a Weyl group and has been discussed in \cite{kravchuk2018light}.
 In Sec. \ref{sec:4point}, we have seen that both $A$ and its ordering are in fact completely determined by the identification of the spacetime manifold by cosets and by a causal requirement.